Photobiomodulation and Cancer: What is the Truth?

-We recently had the opportunity to collaborate on a project with Dr. Michael Hamblin, arguably one of the world's leading researchers in the field of photobiomodulation (PBM), in an effort to try and answer this question:
+We recently had the opportunity to collaborate on a project with Dr. Michael Hamblin, arguably one of the world's leading researchers in the field of photobiomodulation (PBM), which is the official medical term for red light therapy, in an effort to try and answer this question:

 Is photobiomodulation beneficial for cancer patients?

 Fortunately, our manuscript was accepted for publication by Photomedicine and Laser Surgery.
 For those that don't subscribe to this peer-reviewed journal, you can find the content below in its entirety, minus some of the figures included in the original submission.